 For a schoolyard bully, Reese has a code of honor; he considers Stevie off-limits.
 He won't ignore Stevie, but he'll also make sure nobody else messes with Stevie.

 "I'm not your little boy any more.
 I'm your little man."
-The kid's mother looked distrubingly attracted at that point.
-(Elaboration: Dabney, Malcolm's most pathetic friend, worked out his pent up mommy issues at a paintball gallery, to the point where he was shoving paintballs up the nose of the bully who had been tormenting him earlier).
+The kid's mother looked disturbingly attracted at that point.
+(Elaboration: Dabney, Malcolm's most pathetic friend, worked out his pent up mommy issues at a paintball gallery, to the point where he was shoving paintballs up the nose of the bully who had been tormenting him earlier.)

 Seems like everyone gets one except Dewey.
 Well, how about this?
 There's the episode where he makes a full-sized pipe organ out of things he found around the house, and plays "Orpheus in the Underworld" on it.
-It's a decent Crowning Music of Awesome too.
+It's a decent Awesome Music too.

 Don't forget the time when he bought the piano behind his parents back just because he wanted to play the piano.
 He could have bought junk food or toys, but he opted for the piano instead.